hassan-ak/hitcounter-api/README.md

 ### 8. Destroy App

-Destroy App using “cdk destroy” as we don’t want our AWS resources to be used unnecessarily.
+Destroy App using `cdk destroy` as we don’t want our AWS resources to be used unnecessarily.

 ## Reading Material